balinthomonnay/coronary_cta_prediciton/README.md

 Use the CSOtoDCM.mlab to create dicom files from the contours, than create a conda enviroment from the envrioment.yml file, and run prediciton.ipyn

 ## Prepariations to use the docker file
-run the following commands to istall dockers and enable the video_card to communicate with the docker:
+run the following commands to install dockers and enable the video_card to communicate with the docker:
 ```
 sudo apt-get update
 sudo apt-get install docker-ce docker-ce-cli containerd.io